VikParuchuri/marker/README.md

 }
 ```

 You can use language names or codes.
-See [here](https://github.com/VikParuchuri/surya/blob/master/surya/languages.py) for a full list.
+The exact codes depend on the OCR engine.
+See [here](https://github.com/VikParuchuri/surya/blob/master/surya/languages.py) for a full list for surya codes, and [here](https://tesseract-ocr.github.io/tessdoc/Data-Files#data-files-for-version-400-november-29-2016) for tesseract.

 ## Convert multiple files on multiple GPUs